brunoliw1994/cse251/resources/style.md

 6. Use whitespace to help split code into "paragraphs".
 If a few lines of code all work together to do something (like a FOR loop), then put whitespace between the top and bottom of it to help separate it.
 This makes reading your code much easier (happy grader = more points).

-7. Don't comment every line of code.
-Yeah, I know, didn't I say it is better to over-comment than under-comment?
-   Yes, but too many comments can make your code "ugly" and harder to understand.
-Again, this art and is subjective.

 If you feel you've received unfair deductions for style, please email/speak with me.

 I strongly believe that using good style helps focus your mind on your solution, aids in debugging, better pattern recognition, and help other people understand your code.

-4. Provide comments when in doubt.
-In an academic setting, it is better to over-comment than to under-comment.
-   I like to comment on the purpose for a variable.
-When I go back to look at my code, it helps me to understand the purpose for my objects.
-Comments don't have to be very long.